cname87/project-perform-k8es/docs/development-guide.md

 Note: To push to the remote Git repo you need to set up a secret key on GCP secrets and load the same as a deploy key on the Git repo - see [here.](https://cloud.google.com/cloud-build/docs/access-private-github-repos)

 Note: Update a log Git tag 'v1x.y.z' and push to the remote after a successful Cloud Build production build (via Git).

+### Storing production files

+- The production images are stored in gcr.io/project-perform/pp-backend/production as per the cloudbuild production settings.
+- Manually copy the secrets from the Cloud Storage buckets to another storage bucket named 'project-perform-release-COMMIT-SHA' where COMMIT-SHA is taken from the git commit.